This post may contain affiliate links.

 HOW TO STORE:

-If you have leftover beef from your Slow Cooker Italian Beef Sandwiches you can easily store it in the refrigerator in an airtight container such as a ziptop bag or Tupperware container, I like to store with some of the juices.
+REFRIGERATOR: If you have leftover beef from your crock pot italian beef sandwiches you can easily store it in the refrigerator in an airtight container such as a ziptop bag or Tupperware container, I like to store with some of the juices.

 This will stay good properly stored in your refrigerator for up to 5 days.